folio-org/docs/content/en/docs/Metadata/Inventory/_index.md

 ### Item

 The Item section contains select item record fields.
-For all fields available in an item record, see Creating an item record.
+For all fields available in an item record, see Adding an item to a record.

 -   **Barcode.** Generally a numerical sequence attached to the resource and validated by a barcode scanner.
+Must be a unique value.
 -   **Material type (required).** Describes the material nature of a specific item, with the intention to permit more specific information than resource type alone.
 Configured in [Settings \> Inventory \> Material types](../../settings/settings_inventory/settings_inventory/#settings--inventory--material-types).
 -   **Permanent loan type (required).** The default loan type for a given item.
 For example, Can circulate, Course reserves, Reading room, Selected, etc. Configured in [Settings \> Inventory \> Loan types](../../settings/settings_inventory/settings_inventory/#settings--inventory--loan-types).
 -   **Item notes (required).** Any notes about the item that you want to appear to staff during check in or check out.